repeato-qa/ios-connector/README.md

 ## 3. Build an launch app
 That's it.
 Just build and run your project via Xcode on the simulator.
 Repeato connector will find your Repeato instance, and connect to it.

+# Release cocoa pod

+1. Validate local code via `pod lib lint`
+2. Set version in Repeato.podspec
+3. Sync protocolVersion with tag version
+4. Commit, Tag version and push it
+5. Validate repo via `pod spec lint Repeato.podspec` (Take care: This command is not validating local code it seems.
+It checks the version in the remote repo)